 1. Wash, peel and grate bottle gourd.

-2. Add flour, grated gourd, coriander leaves, garam masala, green chili or chilli powder and salt.
+2. Add flour, grated gourd, methi leaves if using, coriander leaves, garam masala, green chili or chilli powder and salt.

 3. Mix all the ingredients slowly.
 As we knead, moisture begins to release from bottle gourd and the flour binds with its own moisture.
 But if the gourd is not juicy, you may need to sprinkle little water to make a soft dough.
 Add oil and knead again to a pliable dough.
 Set aside for 30 minutes.

 4. Make balls of equal sizes.
 Flour the rolling area and sprinkle flour on the balls and flatten them.

 5. With a rolling pin roll them slightly thicker than we roll a roti.
 You can even make layered paratha or triangle paratha.
 Finish making all the parathas.